 Emergency Motions

 Emergency motions are only those necessary to avoid imminent, irreparable harm.
-Counsel filing an emergency motion should ensure that: (1) the caption of the motion begins with the word “emergency”; (2) the motion is electronically filed using the CM/ECF drop-down menu option entitled “Emergency” on the Docket Text modification screen; (3) Judge Domenico’s Chambers is notified of the motion by email at Domenico_Chambers@cod.uscourts.gov, with a subject line containing “Emergency Motion,” and the case name and number.
+Counsel filing an emergency motion should ensure that: (1) the caption of the motion begins with the word “emergency”; (2) the motion is electronically filed using the CM/ECF drop-down menu option entitled “Emergency” on the docket text modification screen; and (3) Chambers is notified of the motion by email at Domenico_Chambers@cod.uscourts.gov, with a subject line containing “Emergency Motion,” and the case name and number.

 COURTROOM PROCEDURES